 Additionally, they cover recurring and multiple claims too.

-Death and/or TPD cover will be negligible.
+Death and/or TPD cover on such plans are negligible.

 Calculating and finding how much insurance coverage is not enough as other factors come into play.

 But by covering your insurance shortfall, it will give you greater peace of mind.

 This allows you to fully concentrate on your work and life.